Summer survival guide for pets

 Taking your pet abroad:

-- Leave plenty of time to arrange for a pet passport.
-Dogs and cats need to be microchipped and vaccinated, and passports are only valid from three weeks after a rabies vaccination has been given.
+- Leave plenty of time to arrange for an animal health certificate.
+Dogs and cats need to be microchipped and vaccinated before they can go abroad.

 - Check your pet’s vaccinations are up to date and that you have supplies of any necessary medication

-- Make sure you contact information on your pet's microchip is correct
+- Make sure your contact information on your pet's microchip is correct

 - Make sure your dog’s tag has your mobile number or a local contact for you on holiday